spacebanana420/texts/guides/smshadow.md

 ## Bypassing launcher error "attempt to call a nil value"

-If you downloaded the games from the official source the real game will be package inside a loosely-encrypted zip file called "game.enc", and the exposed executable is just a launcher that extracts the game's contents and runs them.
+If you downloaded the games from the official source the real game will be packaged inside a loosely-encrypted zip file called "game.enc", and the exposed executable is just a launcher that extracts the game's contents and runs them.
 This launcher does not work at all, and a fix for this is unknown, instead why not entirely bypass it?

 [In the comments for the Unity v1.3 version](https://marcsteene.itch.io/slendermans-shadow/comments?after=0) there is a person which extracted the game files from the game.enc zip archive and uploaded them [here](https://mega.nz/file/UbAQmTbA#zsFG-YYoFEQ7ukQVYOFqUNk4eRCzFfHZgQLOpm-4hzw).
 Download the games here as they are extracted and will skip the launcher part entirely, bypassing the nil value error.